Bhavana

 Standing Meditation

-Standing meditation is recommended if there is not enough space to do walking meditation, eg in a room with limited space.
+Standing meditation is another form of mindfulness practice in addition to sitting meditation and useful if there is not enough space to do walking meditation, eg in a room with limited space.

 To do standing meditation, get up slowly and mindfully, holding the concentration.
 Stand with the feet apart at shoulder length, keeping the spine straight (allowing for the natural curveture), shoulders relaxed and knees bent slightly in a relaxed manner.
 The hands can be either hanging loosely at the sides or held together in front.
 Bring awareness to the point of contact between the feet and the ground.